UCANR-IGIS/caladaptr/README.md

 # caladaptR betaR club

-The **caladaptR betaR** club is **now accepting members\!** If you would like to be part of this elite cadre of `caladaptR` users, you should join our beta testing program.
-Benefits to joining the **caladaptR betaR** club include:
+The **caladaptR betaR** club is **now accepting members\!** If you would like to be part of this elite cadre of `caladaptr` early adopters, you should join our beta testing program.
+Benefits of joining the **caladaptR betaR** club include:

   - early notification of **package updates**
   - 24/7 **priority support**